VariantSync/DiffDetective/README.md

 <img padding="10" align="right" src="https://www.acm.org/binaries/content/gallery/acm/publications/artifact-review-v1_1-badges/artifacts_evaluated_functional_v1_1.png" alt="ACM Artifacts Evaluated Reusable" width="114" height="113"/>

 In this work, we formalized an extension of variation diffs, with a typing for edges and pair-wise relations for variability annotations (i.e., mapping nodes in variation diffs).
-Such edge-typed variation diffs show for example that two annotations exlude or imply each other.
+Such edge-typed variation diffs show for example that two annotations exclude or imply each other.
 Such edge-typed diffs might help better explaining or analyzing edits in the future.

 Edge-typed variation diffs and the replication package are implemented in a fork of DiffDetective ([https://github.com/guethilu/DiffDetective][forklg]).
 The replication package is archived under the DOI [10.5281/zenodo.10286851](https://doi.org/10.5281/zenodo.10286851).